box/box-typescript-sdk-gen/docs/signRequests.md

 This function returns a value of type `SignRequests`.

-Returns a collection of sign requests
+Returns a collection of sign requests.

 ## Create Box Sign request